bohlinger/wavy/docs/vietnam25.rst

                  title="", metric='mor', land_mask_resolution='i')

-Now, introduce your custom region in region_cfg.yaml and rerun the script by replacing "NorthSea".
+Now, introduce your custom region in region_cfg.yaml and rerun the script by replacing "NorthSea" with what you defined.

 3. Add custom model to wavy
 ###########################
-Add the ecwam model to the model_specs.yaml file (if it is not added already).
+Add the vietnam relevant model output files to the model_specs.yaml file.
 For instance you can add your ecwam model like:

 .. code-block:: yaml